AlexK020908/210-project/README.md

 - as a user I want to be able to add sneakers I just bought to the purchased sneakers list
 - as a user I want to be able to add newly purchased proxy plans to the existing purchased proxy plan list
 - as a user I want to be able to add topped up amount in third party solvers to the existing amount.
-- as a user I want to be able to add a new weekly entry to the existing entries.
+- as a user I want to be able to add sales in form of revenues to the revenue list
-- as a user I want to be able to view weekly gross and net profits
+- as a user I want to be able to view my current total revenue made.
 - as a user I want to be able to view overall gross and net profits
-- as a user I want to be able to delete a weekly entry in case of a mistake.
+- as a user I want to be able to view my total amount of money spent on Support investments
-- as a user I want to be able to view each weekly entry in terms of investment, and profits/loses.
+- as a user I want to be able to view my total money spent on Sneaker investments.